 When the Germans talk about a debit card/standard bank account, they often call it a Girokonto, EC-Karte, or Maestro.
 While an EC-Karte and Maestro card are different systems, there is one thing that you should know.

 These are all bank accounts – they are not credit cards in any way, shape or form.

 The Best Expat Recommended Banks

-You might already be well aware that you certainly aren’t limited by the number of choices you have when it comes to picking a banking provider.
+You might already be well aware that you certainly aren’t limited by the number of choices you have when it comes to picking a banking provider here in Germany.
 There are thousands of different options, but only a few of those stand as smart options for expats and English speakers.

-N26 prides themselves on the fact that it will literally only take you 8 minutes in total to open up a bank account with them online.
+N26 takes pride in the fact that it will literally only take you 8 minutes in total to open up a bank account with them online.
+It is one of the most popular mobile banks for expats in Europe and it is extremely easy to navigate via the app.
 The entire site is run in English and once you’re registered, all of your banking can be done straight from your phone or laptop.

 Includes: FREE Maestro card and FREE Mastercard credit card

 Withdrawing Money: You can withdraw money from any ATM up to 5 times/month for free and at more than 9,000 retail locations in Germany including shops like Penny, Real- and REWE.